Oshiro-ha Yamaneryu Kobudo

 GRADING & PROGRESSION

-IRKRS Certificates
+IRKRS Connection

 Urufu Kobudo grading ceremony at Sendai